Customs officers control the entry and departure of goods, ships, planes and people to and from New Zealand.

 - observant, with an eye for detail.

 Useful experience for customs officers includes:

-- customer service roles dealing with the public, handling complaints and dealing with conflict
+- customer service roles involving dealing with the public, managing complaints and handling conflict

 - work involving legislation or law enforcement

 - being able to speak and understand other languages.

 Customs officers need to be reasonably fit and healthy, and have good eyesight (with or without corrective lenses).